airgap-it/beacon-sdk/readme.md

 ## Documentation

-The documentation can be found [here](https://docs.walletbeacon.io/).
+The documentation can be found [here](https://docs.walletbeacon.io/), technical documentation can be found [here](https://typedocs.walletbeacon.io/).

 ## Installation